bensonchn/ML_LSTM/README.md

 ## What does it do?
 Attempts to predict bitcoin prices using LSTM model.

 I attempt to predict 7 days ahead (168 hours) using the hourly closing price.

-This LSTM hyperarameters were tuned with Random Search
+The LSTM hyperarameters were tuned with Random Search

 Things that were considered:
 Features,